tqdm/tqdm/README.rst

     statistics are displayed (no ETA, no progressbar).
 If `gui` is True and this parameter needs subsequent updating, specify an initial arbitrary large positive integer, e.g. int(9e9).
-* initial : int, optional
-    The initial counter value.
-Useful when restarting a progress bar [default: 0].
 * leave  : bool, optional
     If [default: False], removes all traces of the progressbar upon termination of iteration.